WBX

 World Bet Exchange (WBX) was a person-to-person betting exchange based in Notting Hill Gate, London in the United Kingdom, and licensed and regulated by the UK Gambling Commission.
-WBX.com was founded in 2002 by Malcolm Gray but did not officially launch until November, 25th, 2006.
-In an interview prior to launch, Gray was quoted as saying: "In an industry where the current market leader has a virtual monopoly, we believe the arrival of WBX will put every exchange player back in control.
-We will continually seek to offer a vibrant, exciting and innovative alternative to Betfair, and we hope this will promote healthy rivalry."
+WBX.com was founded in 2002 by Malcolm Gray but did not officially launch until 25 November 2006.
+Before the launch, Gray said the company intended to compete with the market leader Betfair, which he characterised as holding a near-monopoly on exchange betting.

 On 16 March 2015 the company announced that it was shutting, effective 5pm the same day.

 Company Structure

 World Bet Exchange Limited and WBX Members Funds Limited were wholly owned subsidiaries of WBX Holdings Plc.
 All three companies were registered in England and Wales.
-WBX Members Funds Limited, which didn't otherwise trade, was a company that was established in order to safeguard members’ funds in a separate bank account.
+WBX Members Funds Limited, which didn't otherwise trade, was a company that was established in order to safeguard members' funds in a separate bank account.
 The funds were held subject to a trust deed and quarterly, external audits, which were published on the WBX website.
-The company's structure rendered improper use of members' funds illegal, which apparently was not the case in the Sporting Options incident.
+The company's structure was intended to prevent improper use of members' funds.
+Client-money protection had become a concern for exchanges after Sporting Options, an earlier British betting exchange, went into administration in 2004 owing money to its account holders.